-Refer to the toilet manufacturer's owner's manual in your Owner's Information Package for
+Refer to the toilet manufacturer's owner's manual in your Owner's Information Package for complete instructions and a troubleshooting guide.

 P-Traps

 Each of the sink drains, the shower drain, and the washing machine drain (if equipped) has a water trap (P-Trap) to prevent holding tank odors from entering the coach.
 These traps must have water in them in order to work.
 While traveling, the water may splash out of the sink and shower drains.
 While stored, the water may evaporate allowing an odor to enter the coach.
 If this occurs, run water from the faucet into the drain, allowing water to fill the trap.